 Prior to the procedure, the patient is given general anesthesia to numb the pain.
-The surgeon will then make an incision near the hip area where the silicone implant is to be inserted (beneath a muscle to ensure that it permanently stays in place.
+The surgeon will then make an incision near the hip area where the silicone implant is to be inserted — beneath a muscle to ensure that it permanently stays in place.

-- More Consistent Results — Hip fat transfer procedures tend to have more touch-and-go results than implants, which generally yield more consistent results for the majority of patients.
+- More consistent results — Hip fat transfer procedures tend to have more touch-and-go results than implants, which generally yield more consistent results for the majority of patients.
 That’s because some fat may take, and some may not, so several fat injection procedures could be required to achieve the same result as a single implant surgery.

-- Good for Those with Low Body Fat — This is the recommended procedure for hip augmentation patients with little body fat, since hip injections use fat collected from other parts of the body in order to widen and plump the hips.
+- Good for those with low body fat — This is the recommended procedure for hip augmentation patients with little body fat, since hip injections use fat collected from other parts of the body in order to widen and plump the hips.

 In other instances, plastic surgeons will use liposuction at the waist and fat injections into the outer hips in order to create an hourglass figure.
 This method is referred to as fat transfer, or fat grafting, to the hips.
-It’s virtually the same as the Brazilian Butt Lift, but instead of plumping the butt, doctors add the extra fat to the hips.
+It’s virtually the same as a Brazilian Butt Lift, but instead of plumping the butt, doctors add the extra fat to the hips.

 The full recovery time for this type of hip augmentation ranges from six to eight weeks.
 Patients may have to spend most of the recovery period lying on their stomach or back in order to allow the hips and butt to heal properly.

-Trans women who undergo transfeminine hormone therapy will naturally experience a redistribution of fat around the hips and butt.
+Trans women who undergo hormone therapy will naturally experience a redistribution of fat around the hips and butt.
 However, according to the 2014 landmark book Trans Bodies, Trans Selves, these hormones aren’t enough to adjust the bone structure beneath it all, which is why transgender women often opt to for augmentation procedures in these areas.